TritonDataCenter/node-imgmanifest/README.md

 1. The `imgadm` tool in SmartOS for installing and managing images for VM creation.
-2. The IMGAPI server in SmartDataCenter instances.
+2. The IMGAPI server in Triton instances.
-3. The Joyent Images API, <https://images.joyent.com>.
+3. The SmartOS Images API, <https://images.smartos.org>.
 4. Possibly 3rd-party IMGAPI instances.
 5. `*-imgadm` tools for managing the above API servers.